FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 # references
 Don’t forget to _reference industry standard frameworks_ to aid you in deciding on your recommended mitigations or responses.

+Microsoft. (n.d.).
+End of support for Windows 10, Windows 8.1, and Windows 7.
+Retrieved from https://www.microsoft.com/en-ca/windows/end-of-support?r=1#:~:text=Support%20for%20Windows%2010%20will,technical%20support%20for%20Windows%2010